alfred-kc-tang/feed-reader-testing/README.md

 6. Open the `index.html` and check the test results.
 7. You might modify the functionality in `app.js` to test against whether the tests work!

+**OR**

+1. Click on this [link](https://alfred-kctang.github.io/Udacity-FWDNanodegree-Feed-Reader-Testing-Project/) to open the live version of the page.

 ## Contributing

 This repository is the author's code for a project of Udacity Front-end Web Developer Nanodegree.